mfornace/nupack-docs-dev/sources/analysis.md

 - `'sample'`: calculate a set of [Boltzmann-sampled structures](definitions.md#boltzmann-sampled-structures) from the complex ensemble.
 See option `num_sample` below.

 - `'mfe'`: calculate the [MFE proxy structure](definitions.md#mfe-proxy-structure), the free energy of the MFE proxy secondary structure and the free energy of the MFE stacking state.
 If there is more than one MFE stacking state, the algorithm returns a list of the corresponding MFE proxy secondary structures, each with the free energy of the MFE proxy secondary structure and with the (same) free energy of the MFE stacking state.
+See detailed options `indistinguishable_search` and `max_subopt_count` below.

 - `'subopt'`: calculate the set of [suboptimal proxy structures](definitions.md#suboptimal-proxy-structures) with a stacking state within a specified free energy gap of the MFE stacking state.
 The algorithm returns a list of suboptimal proxy secondary strutures, each with the free energy of the MFE proxy secondary structure, and with the free energy of its lowest-energy stacking state that falls within the energy gap.
-See option `subopt_gap` below.
+See option `subopt_gap` (and detailed options `indistinguishable_search` and `max_subopt_count`) below.

 - `'ensemble_size'`: calculate the [complex ensemble size](definitions.md#complex-ensemble-size) in terms of either the number of secondary structures (if using a [physical model](model.md#model-specification) with `nostacking`) or the number of stacking states (if using a [physical model](model.md#model-specification) with `stacking`).